Your Directors are pleased to present their report and financial statements for thefinancial year ended 31st_March 2017.

 Water recycling after tertiary treatment has been started for cooling towers; this hasfurther reduced our fresh water requirement from the previous year.

 The accumulated savings in electricity is over 174180 KWH and reduction in fresh waterrequirement is close to 2.9 KL as compared to the previous year.

 The Company has also started to purchase power through open access system following arigorous process of applications and installation & testing.
 This has been done incoordination with all agencies concerned and is expected to generate healthy savings inenergy costs.

 (B) Technology Absorption

-The Hospital continued with its efforts to maintain standards at par with the besthospitals globally by investing in cutting-edge technology to offer the latest in medicalcare.
-Some of these are here:
+The Hospital continued its efforts to maintain standards at par with best hospitalsglobally.
+Investment was made in the latest technology in medical care including new-agetechnology upgrades.